roman-kh/roman-kh.github.com/_posts/2015-12-17-how-to-install-jekyll-on-Github.md

 This is a simple how-to procedure:

 # Prerequisites
-You need to have Ruby, Ruby Development Kit and Python already installed on your computer
+You need to have Ruby, Ruby Development Kit and Python already installed on your computer.

 # Create a local Jekyll installation
 * Install [Jekyll](https://jekyllrb.com/) and a few useful gems